Calvin and Hobbes by Bill Watterson for November 26, 2013

 6. 220px charles bowles aka black bart

-Steve Bartholomew almost 11 years ago
+Steve Bartholomew about 11 years ago

 Neanderthals had bigger brains than we do.